grpc/grpc.io/content/docs/languages/dart/basics.md

 $ cd grpc-dart/example/route_guide
 ```

-You also should have the relevant tools installed to generate the server and client interface code - if you don't already, follow the setup instructions in [the Dart quick start guide](/docs/quickstart/dart/).
+You should have already installed the tools needed to generate client and server
+interface code -- if you haven't, see [Quick start][] for setup instructions.

 ### Defining the service